cghuisunshine/wiregurad_setup/docs/part3.md

      latest handshake: <recent timestamp>
    ```
    ![check_linux_client_connection](assets/images/check_linux_client_connection.png)

+!!! example "Example"

+    The above screenshot shows a successful connection to the server through the tunnel.

 ### Why This Step?
 Ensures your client can reach the server (`10.8.0.1`), and that traffic is flowing through the VPN.